 - Project management

-As a marketer, you'd think that using the Business Projects is more suitable to your case.
-However, if you want to do agile PM the right way, then you need to pick an agile project type.
+As a marketer, you'd think that using Project Management is best suited to your use-case.
+However, if you want to do agile PM the right way, you need to pick an agile project type–the Scrum Software Development project.

 JIRA Scrum Software Development Projects: